When it comes to online course platforms, there are many platforms for you to choose from.

 In this post, it’ll be Teachable vs Podia and I will help you choose the one suitable for you.

 Both platforms have their own unique features, however, we will let you compare them and decide for yourself which one is best for hosting your online courses.

 Course compliance features

 It has better course compliance functionalities.

-You can enforce lecture completion, video order, and quiz completion
+You can enforce lecture completion, video order, and quiz completion in your online courses.

 Navigation-bar centric UI